 3. CBD Oil: 25 mg a Day

 While Tippens doesn’t promote THC (the psychoactive component in marijuana) as part of his regimen, he does mention that it may benefit if you can obtain it.
 Tippens suggests an equivalent ratio of CBD to THC (1:1) for maximum benefit.
+If you are considering adding THC, it is advised to use a Medical Cannabis Professional.
+Click here to speak with a nurse.

 - Vitamin E